Mixing solutions for the Muskat problem: Constructing a subsolution for the IPM system

-{\it proof of Thorem~\ref{existencialocal}} Once, we dispose of the solutions $(\ep^\kappa, f^{\delta,\kappa})$ we need to obtain estimates independent of $\delta$ and $\kappa$, for positive time, in order to be able extend this solutions to an interval $[0,T)$, with $T$ independent of $\delta$ and $\kappa$ and then pass to the limit.
-After we take four derivatives in $F_2$ we find that
+{\it Proof of Thorem~\ref{existencialocal}} Once, we dispose of the solutions $ f^{\delta,\kappa}$ we need to obtain estimates independent of $\delta$ and $\kappa$, for positive time, in order to be able extend these solutions to an interval $[0,T)$, with $T$ independent of $\delta$ and $\kappa$.
+Then, we are entitled to take the limit.
+After taking four derivatives in $F$, we find that